rlemaigre/vue3-promise-dialog/README.md

 ### Dialog

-This library imposes no constraints on your dialog components.

 A dialog is just a standard component that may be transitioned into view.
 It may be a simple div that you center with
 position: fixed.
 You may add a dark overlay below it to make the div stand out.
 Whatever.
 To animate the dialog appearance and disappearance, use the CSS class names applied by Vue according to the name of the transition defined by